Year 2000

 We had dinner with the chief executive officer and medical director of PathoGenesis on one evening and the chief executive officer of Medicaid, who make a new revolutionary light nebuliser,on another night.
 Both evenings were very useful in strengthening the CF Trust’s relationships with both firms.

 This is a very interesting and useful meeting organised by Sandra Kennedy.
-I found the meetings particular helpful as a large part of my work is now concerned with writing.
+I found the meetings particular helpful as a large part of my work is now concerned with writing for the CF Trust.
 The support of Carol Eagles and Clare Pendry of the Trust is really excellent.

 Genentech Campus South San Francisco